-The Istana is the office of the President of the Republic of Singapore.
+The Istana is the official residence of the President of the Republic of Singapore.
 It occupies over 40 hectares in Orchard Road and is an important part of Singapore's history and heritage.

 The Istana building was built by the British Colonial government to house its governors.
 Completed in 1869, it was designed and built by Colonial Engineer, Major John Frederick Adolphus McNair, and was known then as the Government House.
 When Singapore attained self-government in 1959, it was handed over to the Singapore Government and renamed Istana (“Palace” in Malay).